okansahiner/openstack/README.md

 #### 1. provision_wp.yaml
 It creates Wordpress stack with
 * 1 Application server instance,
-* 1 Database server instance.,
+* 1 Database server instance,

 Before creating this stack, make sure that project has,
 * It's own router, internal and external network,
-* 2 Internal network can be used for app & db network isolation,
+* 2 Internal networks can be used for app & db network isolation,
 * Key-pair,
-* 2 OS images, Mysql installed and Apache+PHP+Wordpress installed,  (tested on RHEL7, CentOS7 should be OK too),
+* 2 prepared OS templates , Mysql installed and Apache+PHP+Wordpress installed,  (tested on RHEL7, CentOS7 should be OK too),
 * Security group (ingress port tcp 80,443 and 3306)
 * Also, wp_first_install.sh curl script allows to configure Wordpress first initialization.

 No need to allocate Floating IP, yaml allocates while creating stack.

+## Sample Stacks

+This example is about creating some sample stacks with following features;

+#### 1. provision_rhel7.yaml
+It creates RHEL7 instance with
+* key pair,
+* floating ip,
+* security group,
+* time server, name server configuration

+Before creating this stack, make sure that project has,
+* It's own router, internal and external network,
+* Key-pair,
+* OS image (tested on RHEL7, CentOS7 should be OK too),
+* Security group (ingress port ssh for communication)

+No need to allocate Floating IP, yaml allocates while creating stack.

+#### 2. provision_LB.yaml

+It creates Openstack Load Balancer with following specs,
+* Front Port
+* Redirect Port
+* Floating IP attached to Virtual IP

+#### 3. add_member_to_lb.yaml

+It creates RHEL7 instance (same specs with provision_rhel7.yaml ) and adds it as a member of previously created  Load Balancer with provision_LB.yaml.